zeirrow/pizza-menu-app/README.md

 - 🛒 Fully functional cart with item management
 - 💾 Persistent cart & user name stored in `localStorage`
 - 📋 Checkout system with name prefill from local data
+- 📍  Uses geolocation to automatically fill in the user's address
 - 🚚 Payment on delivery (no online payment integration)
 - ⭐ Priority orders (with additional fees)
 - 🧾 Order tracking using unique Tracking ID